Skip to main content

 Open

 In commenting on the report, Treasury officials provided technical comments but did not agree or disagree with this recommendation.
 Nevertheless, Treasury officials subsequently reported taking steps to address this recommendation.
 Specifically, in July 2020, officials from Treasury's Office of Foreign Assets Control provided GAO documentation of their management decision to include information about limitations in the consistency and reliability of agency expenditure data in their annual reports.
 GAO is requesting additional documentation showing that they have included the information about limitations in their annual report.
-In November 2022, GAO reviewed the status of the recommendation and is requesting some additional documentation in order to determine whether the recommendation has been implemented.
+In May 2024, GAO reviewed the status of the recommendation and has requested some additional documentation in order to determine whether the recommendation has been implemented.
+We are awaiting Treasury's response.

 Full Report